Left Behind: Surviving Suicide – Entry One

 Timothy flexed his hands in a burst of irritation.
 For his father, no age, no experience, no accomplishment was going to make him an adult.
 But still, Durston forced his position, desire to be heard, understood, and supported coating each word.
 “I didn’t come here to argue this father.”

-Raising a single brow in skepticism, his father leaned forward with clasped palms.
+His father’s eyebrow arched, and he leaned forward, fingers interlaced, scrutinizing Timothy with a penetrating gaze.
 “Then why are you here, son, if it isn’t for the usual help and advice?”

 “It is for help, just not the kind you currently have offered.”
 Timothy gave a heavy sigh, letting it release the tension in his shoulders as the conversation headed in his intended direction.
 “I need my casting circles renewed.
 I was hoping you could get Alchemist Truvile to do it before I leave.”

 “Let me see your hands, son.”
 Timothy turned towards his father for the first time, meeting his eyes.
-Hesitatingly, he made the short trip to the front the man’s desk and held out his hands to be inspected.
+After a brief hesitation, Timothy stepped forward, extending his hands across the polished desk toward his father.

 Cursive writing and odd symbols marked the tip of Durston’s index finger, across his purlicue, and reached the end of the thumb.
-Tapping the tattoo, his father caused a light blue flash to cross from end-to-end.
+After a brief hesitation, Timothy stepped forward, extending his hands across the polished desk toward his father.
 “Hmm…what is it you are wanting Truvile for, son?”

 “You know what I need him for father.
 The marking is only half charged.”
-Timothy withdrew a few steps, feeling the small distance hid his vulnerability.
+Timothy stepped back, seeking solace in the increased distance between them.
 “I want the brand to be fully charged for this.
 As you said yourself, this is an extreme situation.
 It would be best if I were able to perform to the best of my ability.”

-Several moments passed between the two with ticking of a clock the only sound.
+A tense silence enveloped the room, punctuated only by the rhythmic ticking of the grandfather clock, as his father contemplated Timothy’s request.
 A slow, authoritative tone lined his father’s voice.
 “You are asking for me to obtain Truvile’s assistance to renew your Cleric’s Circle instead of going through the temple’s services?”

 “Yes, as I said, I would like to have my mark at full charge before we leave in the morning.
 The temple always has a delay and they don’t give full charges to Clerics of my rank.”